briancribb/strpg-hero-source/pages/hero-system/making-characters.md

 ## SysOp is Split

 Systems Operation is a catch-all sort of skill in the HERO game system, but for this setting it represents many skills.
 A character will need different SysOp skill for the transporters than for the medical equipment in sickbay.
-These differences are shown in the <a href="{{ '/skills/' | relative_url }}">skill packages</a> I’ve put together.
+These differences are shown in the <a href="/skills/">skill packages</a> I’ve put together.
 As always, similar skills can compliment each other wherever this would make sense.

 ## Technical Skills have a Broader Scope